Mott MacDonald's story

-As an employee-owned company, our staff play a large part in defining the shape and strategy of our business.
+As an employee-owned company, our staff locally play a large part in defining the shape and strategy of our business.
 Long-term sustainability is high on their and our agenda.
-As a company, we have an obligation to act responsibly, and this includes out impact on the earth and its environment.
-Therefore, starting our journey to zero-carbon seemed the obvious thing to do.
+As a company, we have an obligation to act responsibly, and this includes our impact on the earth and its environment.
+Therefore, starting our own journey to zero-carbon seemed the obvious thing to do.

 From the beginning, we shared details of our carbon footprint openly with our employees via a Power BI dashboard, and this has allowed them all to drill into the data and provide their own suggestions on how to cut our emissions.
-Crowd sourced ideas include taking a vegan-first approach to catering for meetings and events.
-A lot of our actions are driven by ideas from our staff.
+A lot of our actions are driven by ideas from our staff, and these crowd-sourced ideas can be very location-specific.

 There will also be benefits for those we work with, especially our clients, who need to consider carbon emissions in their supply chain.
 We have the certification they require when working out their own carbon accounts, helping them to drive down their overall project footprint.